 Comma-delimited list of table names to be disabled.
 This allows osquery to be launched without certain tables.

-osquery events control flags
+Events control flags

 Disable osquery Operating System eventing publish subscribe APIs.
 This will implicitly disable several tables that report based on logged events.

 Timeout to expire eventing publish subscribe results from the backing-store.
 This expiration is only applied when results are queried.
 For example, if